Article first published July 2018, updated July 2019

 What that means for you: If nothing else, it’s important to be consistent with your email marketing and to ask your audience how often they want to hear from you.
 Give subscribers a voice and take note of their requests in your approach.

 You don’t have to write the great American novel, but you should write in a way that engages and prompts action within your emails.
-All the basics of composition still apply, and overall, you want to create valuable, insightful pieces of writing that make people want to read what you send them.
+All the basics of composition still apply, and overall, you want to create valuable, insightful pieces of writing that are share-worthy.

 - Write professionally